Neurological Disorders in Dogs

-- Dr. Haley will review your pet’s medical history records as provided by your pet’s other health care providers.
+- The veterinarian will review your pet’s medical history records as provided by your pet’s other health care providers.

 - She will discuss and review your pet’s current health status as reported by you.

-- Dr. Haley will perform a thorough physical examination, including evaluation of coordination, reflexes, mental status, and level of pain.
+- The veterinarian will perform a thorough physical examination, including evaluation of coordination, reflexes, mental status, and level of pain.

 - Decisions on treatment are made jointly with you, so it is important that the person(s) responsible for the patient is present to ask questions and provide information about the pet’s behavior, routines, and history.

-- Dr. Haley may recommend advanced testing such as CT or MRI.
+- The veterinarian may recommend advanced testing such as CT or MRI.
 This will be discussed in detail with you, including the reasoning and costs.